manasa-ti/nookly-landing-page/replit.md

-# Nookly Dating App Replit Configuration
+# Nookly Dating App Website

 ## Overview

-This is a full-stack dating application called "Nookly" built with React, Express.js, and PostgreSQL.
-The app focuses on anonymous dating with AI-powered assistance, emphasizing personality-based connections over appearance.
-It features a marketing landing page and API endpoints for contact forms and newsletter signups.
+This is a static marketing website for the "Nookly" dating app built with React and Vite.
+The website showcases the anonymous dating platform with AI-powered assistance, emphasizing personality-based connections over appearance.
+It features a complete marketing landing page with static forms for contact and newsletter signup, ready for deployment on any static hosting platform.

 ## User Preferences